top of page

 Sunset at the lake

-The view from the top of these temples - looking down at the town of Badami with the green lake at one edge and a mosque not far away - makes for a great sunset point.
-We spent an hour here and made our way down to the base of the hill.
-A short stroll later we sat by the steps at the bank of the lake and watched local children enjoy themselves diving and swimming into the lake.
+The view from the top of these temples - looking down at the town of Badami with the emerald lake at one edge and a mosque not far away - makes for a great sunset point.
+We spent an hour here and then made our way down to the base of the hill.
+A short stroll later we sat by the steps at the bank of the lake and watched local children enjoy themselves diving and swimming into the lake to cool off the summer heat.

 badami rock temple